Skip to content

 Personalization tokens are a simple yet effective way to make your emails feel unique to each recipient.
 These tokens automatically pull specific data points from your email list, allowing you to insert details like a subscriber’s name, location, or recent purchase directly into the email content.

 For instance, you can use personalization tokens to add first names to the subject line or email body, making your message feel more direct and friendly.
 Incorporate product recommendations based on the subscriber’s browsing history or past purchases.
-You can even create location-based offers for physical store promotions or send anniversary or birthday discounts to celebrate special moments with your subscribers.
+You can even create location-based offers for physical store promotions or send anniversary or birthday discounts using QR codes or vouchers to celebrate special moments with your subscribers.

 Email tools like HubSpot make this easy.
 Simply select where in your template to insert the token, choose the right data field—like name, location, or recent purchases—and HubSpot will automatically populate that info for each recipient.